Components React.js interview topics

 In React, functions are an essential part of creating components and managing the behavior and logic of your application.
 Functions in React can serve different purposes, including defining functional components, event handlers, and helper functions.

-- Functional Components:
+1. Functional Components:

-as input and return JSX (user interface) elements.
+Functional components are the simplest type of components in React.
+They are JavaScript functions that accept props as input and return JSX (user interface) elements.
 Functional components are stateless and do not have their own internal state or lifecycle methods.
 Example of a functional component:

 import React from 'react';